m-akami/PassGuard-CS/README.md

 </div>

 ## Features
-PassGuard is a feature rich application that manages a range of data.
 - Simple UI: The PassGuard user interface is designed to be modern and simple.
 - Information Grouping: Credentials of the same type are grouped together.
 - Responsive Design: PassGuard is able to scale to multiple display sizes.